Pseudolaw: History

 Freeman on the land ideology reached the United Kingdom and Ireland in the late 2000s.
 Irish and British "gurus" have imported the core ideas of North American pseudolaw, while also using Ireland and UK-specific concepts and references.
 In Ireland, it notably developed after the burst of a real-estate bubble in the late 2000s, which drastically reduced property values, causing financial stresses and foreclosures and leading people to seek solutions to their financial woes.
 One striking feature of Irish pseudolaw is the appearance of a political party, Direct Democracy Ireland, created by Ben Gilroy, a promoter of anti-foreclosure concepts and conspiracy theories.
-As in Ireland, pseudolaw is mostly used in the UK for economical reasons, by people wishing to avoid taxes or to escape government regulations.
+As in Ireland, pseudolaw is mostly used in the UK for economic reasons, by people wishing to avoid taxes or to escape government regulations.

 Pseudolaw is firmly present in Australia and New Zealand; Australia is notable for having developed its own version of pseudolaw as early as the 1980s, with local gurus devising Australia-specific schemes to defeat the government.
 Some Australians, however, litigate as freemen on the land.
 The Australian freeman on the land movement has notably recruited Indigenous Australians.
 Unlike in Australia, New Zealand litigants have not developed theories specific to their country and show influence from various foreign sources.
 Many New Zealand pseudolaw litigants, however, are Maori who base their claims on their ethnic status.

 In South Africa, the author Michael Tellinger promoted schemes based on fiscal misconceptions and, purportedly, on Ubuntu philosophy; he also made an unsuccessful foray into politics by creating the Ubuntu Party.
 Other South African gurus show American, Canadian or British influences.

 Pseudolegal theories and schemes are disseminated and advertised through websites, isolated documents, texts of varying length, seminars, radio broadcasts, instructional DVDs and, above all, YouTube videos.
 Litigants who use it generally dispense with real legal counsel, in part because it is unethical for lawyers to make frivolous arguments.
 Pseudolaw gurus may occasionally appear in court, though in most cases their followers are left to represent themselves.